What Is Reverse Osmosis?

 Benefits:

-• Effectiveness – A reverse osmosis filtration system has the capability of removing 95 to 99 percent of contaminants in the water supply with the semi-permeable membrane.
+• Effectiveness – A reverse osmosis filtration system can remove 95 to 99 percent of contaminants in the water supply with a semi-permeable membrane.

-• Convenience – Unlike some other water filters, a reverse osmosis system has a pre-filter that allows it to work on dirty water.
+• Convenience – Unlike other water filters, a reverse osmosis system has a pre-filter that works on dirty water.
 The water doesn’t have to be at a certain level of cleanliness beforehand.

 • Energy-efficient – No energy is required when using a reverse osmosis system.

-• Great Separation – Contaminants are removed by reverse osmosis and kept separate from the clean water and eventually drained from the system.
+• Great Separation – Contaminants are removed by reverse osmosis, kept separate from the clean water, and eventually drained from the system.

 • High-capacity – Filters in reverse osmosis systems can last for 6 to 12 months before they have to be replaced.
 The reverse osmosis membrane could last up to 3 years.